 As a content writer, I need to add images in my articles.
 Sometimes, it is better to add videos or gif images to explain the concept a bit easier.
 The readers can easily understand the guide much better by watching the output in video or gif format than the text.
-The other day, I have written about Flameshot, a feature-rich and powerful screenshot tool for Linux.
+I already have posted a guide about Flameshot, a feature-rich and powerful screenshot tool for Linux.
 Today, I will show you how to make high quality GIF images either from a video or set of images.
 Meet Gifski, a cross-platform, open source, command line High-quality GIF encoder based on Pngquant.

 For those wondering, pngquant is a command line lossy PNG image compressor.
 Trust me, pngquant is one of the best PNG compressor that I ever use.
 It compresses PNG images up-to 70% without losing the original quality and and preserves full alpha transparency.
 The compressed images are compatible with all web browsers and operating systems.
 Since Gifski is based on Pngquant, it uses pngquant's features for creating efficient GIF animations.
 Gifski is capable of creating animated GIFs that use thousands of colors per frame.
 Gifski is also requires ffmpeg to convert video into PNG images.

 Make sure you have installed FFMpeg and Pngquant.

 FFmpeg is available in the official repositories of most Linux distributions, so you can install it using the default package manager.
 For installation instructions, refer the following guide.

 Pngquant is also available in the default repositories.
 To install Pngquant on Linux, refer the following guide: